run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md

 ## Alternatives

-&nbsp;Run:AI is based on Kubernetes.
+ Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
-Kubernetes offers a number of alternative <span>ways to expose ports:</span>
+Kubernetes offers a number of alternative  ways to expose ports:

-*   <span>NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
-You’ll be able to contact the NodePort Service, from outside the cluster, by requesting &lt;NodeIP&gt;:&lt;NodePort&gt; regardless of which node the container actually resides.&nbsp;</span>
+*    NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
+You’ll be able to contact the NodePort Service, from outside the cluster, by requesting &lt;NodeIP&gt;:&lt;NodePort&gt; regardless of which node the container actually resides.
-*   LoadBalancer - Useful for cloud environments.&nbsp;Exposes the Service externally using a cloud provider’s load balancer.
+*   LoadBalancer - Useful for cloud environments.
+Exposes the Service externally using a cloud provider’s load balancer.
 *   Ingress - Allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
-More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" target="_self">here</a>.&nbsp;
+More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" target="_self">here</a>.
 *   Port Forwarding - Simple port forwarding allows access to the container via localhost:&lt;Port&gt;

-<span>See <https://kubernetes.io/docs/concepts/services-networking/service/>&nbsp; for further details</span>
+ See <https://kubernetes.io/docs/concepts/services-networking/service/>  for further details

-&nbsp;

 ## See Also

-To learn how to use port forwarding see:&nbsp;<https://support.run.ai/hc/en-us/articles/360011131919-Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports>
+To learn how to use port forwarding see:  [Walkthrough Launch an Interactive Build Workload with Connected Ports](../../Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md)